Jonathan Livingston Seagull (film): Reception

 The film received mainly negative reviews at the time of its release.
-Roger Ebert, who awarded it only one out of four stars, claimed that he had walked out of the screening after forty-five minutes, making it one of only four films he walked out on (the others being Caligula, The Statue, and Tru Loved), writing: "This has got to be the biggest pseudocultural, would-be metaphysical ripoff of the year."
+Roger Ebert, who awarded it only one out of four stars, claimed that he had walked out of the screening after forty-five minutes, making it one of the few films he walked out on, writing: "This has got to be the biggest pseudocultural, would-be metaphysical ripoff of the year."
 Gene Siskel gave the film one-and-a-half stars out of four and called "the dumbest, most patronizing movie of this or any other year."
 Variety described the film as "a combination of teenybopper psychedelics, facile moralizing, Pollyanna polemic, and superb nature photography."
 Charles Champlin of the Los Angeles Times called it "a very beautiful and ingenious movie to look at" but noted, "The line between a fitting solemnity and outright farce is very, very thin and it is here rudely violated again and again."
 Gary Arnold of The Washington Post wrote, "Try as he may, Bartlett cannot put Bach's words convincingly into the beaks of even trained seagulls.
 It's an impossibility and an abomination, an affront to man and bird and the general fitness of things."
 Others used bird-related puns in their reviews, including The New York Times critic Frank Rich, who called it "strictly for the birds."
 David McGillivray of The Monthly Film Bulletin was somewhat more positive, writing, "Heady stuff this is, probably appealing only to those already converted.
 But as a striking technical achievement, the film deserves recognition."

 In his film review column for Glamour magazine, Michael Korda considered the film "a parable couched in the form of a nature film of overpowering beauty and strength in which, perhaps to our horror, we are forced to recognize ourselves in a seagull obsessed with the heights".

 Awards and honors

 The film was nominated for the 1973 Academy Awards for Best Cinematography (Jack Couffer) and Best Film Editing (Frank P. Keller and James Galloway).

-The film was nominated by the American Film Institute for the 2006 AFI's 100 Years...100 Cheers: America's Most Inspiring Movies.